Sparse non-negative super-resolution -- simplified and stabilised: Acknowledgements

 \section{Acknowledgements}

 AE is grateful to Gongguo Tang and Tamir Bendory for enlightening discussions and helpful comments.
+This work was done while HT was affiliated to the Alan Turing Institute, London, and the School of Mathematics, University of Edinburgh, UK.
 This publication is based on work supported by the EPSRC Centre For Doctoral Training in Industrially Focused Mathematical Modelling (EP/L015803/1) in collaboration with the National Physical Laboratory and by the Alan Turing Institute under the EPSRC grant EP/N510129/1 and the Turing Seed Funding grant SF019.
 The authors thank Stephane Chretien, Alistair Forbes and Peter Harris from the National Physical Laboratory for the support and insight regarding the associated applications of super-resolution.
+Lastly, the authors thank the reviewers for their suggestions to improve the generality of the results.